mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Basic Assumptions

-This protocol is designed to execute in the context of a Messaging Service (MS) as described in [I-D.ietf-mls-architecture].
-In particular, we assume the MS provides the following services:
+This protocol is designed to execute in the context of a Service Provider (SP) as described in [I-D.ietf-mls-architecture].
+In particular, we assume the SP provides the following services:

 * A long-term identity key provider which allows clients to authenticate protocol messages in a group.